Tough c interview questions

 int i=20; //Initializing the variable

-Output: Compilation error: Multiple initialization variable i.
+Output: Compilation error - Multiple initialization of variable 'i'..

 8. We cannot write any assignment statement globally.
 For example: